MrSeccubus/CloudCraftsmanship/explained/trust.md

 Trust
 =====

-Using a cloud technology implies a level op trust in it's provider and the abilities of the provider.
-As Ronald Reagan put it:
+Using a cloud technology implies a level of trust in its provider and the abilities of the provider.
+But, as Ronald Reagan put it:

 > Trust, but verify